 Total fund: $50,000 per annum

-Apply: Anytime - but you do need to apply before your event has started
+Apply: Anytime - but you do need to apply before your activity has started

 We also support the arts, heritage and culture sectors through our various granting programmes.